The following are limitations specific to the

 Machine architecture.
 All machines used in the cluster must have the same architecture.
 That is, all machines hosting nodes must be either big-endian or little-endian, and you cannot use a mixture of both.
 For example, you cannot have a management node running on a PowerPC which directs a data node that is running on an x86 machine.
 This restriction does not apply to machines simply running mysql or other clients that may be accessing the cluster's SQL nodes.

-MySQL Cluster cannot produce a binary log for tables
+NDB Cluster cannot produce a binary log for tables having

 Only the following schema operations are logged in a cluster binary log which is not on the mysqld executing the statement: